Modelyze/morap/joints/pendulum-joint/README.md

 # Pendulum joint

-The pendulum joint is a free-running joint, meaning that it cannot be controlled.
+The pendulum joint is a free-running joint (there is no DC motor).
 After it has been assembled, it can look like this:

 ![alt text](img/pendulum-joint.jpg)

 The joint consists of four 3D printed parts, a bearing (SKF 6205), an MPU9150 (gyro and